Self Care Recommendations

 Self-care is an integral part of a healing journey.
 It is important to evaluate habits, postures and life-style choices that contribute to pain patterns.
 I will use my knowledge and observation skills to help determine different factors that are contributing to the symptoms you are experiencing.
 I will refer you to other professionals if I believe they can help you.
 It is up to you, though, to continue the work at home by addressing the trigger points and myofascial restrictions we identify through self-care.
 I love to share knowledge and I am happy to instruct you in how to continue the healing on your own.

 There is much you can do to further the healing process.
 Number one is to listen to your body.
-Bodywork sessions can occasionally trigger what is called a "healing crisis."
-(Read more about what a healing crisis is here.)
+Bodywork sessions can occasionally trigger what is called a "healing crisis" or healing opportunity.
 This means that old injuries and traumas that have been stored in your tissues can be reactivated and cause a flare-up of symptoms.
 You may feel worse before you feel better.
 What is important is that your body is re-organizing.
 It is changing.
 Support your body in these changes by drinking extra water and reducing your stress load.
 You may find it helpful to nap, work-out, journal, cry, scream, take epsom salt baths or put on rhythmic music and dance.
 Following are some of the self-care tools I recommend and video instructionals on how to use them.

 I sell 4" inflatable balls that you can use to help release restrictions in your soft tissues.
 You can use any ball or roller that is not rigid but has some give to it.
 Learn how to use it here.